pjdurst/ray-tracing-basics/bare-bones-raytracing/Readme.md

 A set of python functions for diplaying objects

 **edge-vertices-cube.txt:**
 This is the simpliest mesh possible.
 It is a .txt file made up of geometric points.
-The vertices are the (x,y,z) coordinates that define the bournds of the object.
+The vertices are the (x,y,z) coordinates that define the bounds of the object.
 The edges are the line between each (x,y,z) bound.
 So in essence, a mesh is a collection of points and the lines connecting them.
 This mesh reprsents a simple, textureless cube.

 **basic-raytracer:**